EBI-Metagenomics/EMG-docs/docs/portal.rst

 Content of the 'Associated runs' table on project page
 ------------------------------------------------------

-This table lists all samples and runs associated with a project as well as the experiment type ('Amplicon', 'Assembly','Metabarcoding' , 'Metagenomic' or 'Metatranscriptomic'), sequencing instrument model and pipeline version for each individual run.
+This table lists all samples and runs associated with a project as well as the experiment type ('Amplicon', 'Assembly', 'Metabarcoding', 'Metagenomic' or 'Metatranscriptomic'), sequencing instrument model and pipeline version for each individual run.
-In addition, the last field displays links to analysis results and download pages (the latter being represented by the icon |test|).
+In addition, the last field displays links to analysis results and download pages (the latter being represented by the |test| icon).

 .. |test| image:: images/download_IC.png